OpenHumans/gennotes/README.md

 **GenNotes** and **Genevieve** are a pair of projects designed to empower individuals to understand putative diseases or traits reported for variants in a personal genome.

+**Chat via IRC:** #gennotes on irc.freenode.
+If you're new to IRC, the easiest way to join is Freenode's webchat interface: http://webchat.freenode.net/?channels=gennotes

 ## Motivation

 We’d like to empower understanding about claims of diseases or traits caused by variants in a personal genome, and comment upon these claims.